liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/06-ui-concepts/03-understanding-the-page-layout.markdown

 [fragments](/docs/7-2/frameworks/-/knowledge_base/f/page-fragments)
 to a page.
-Fragments are components---composed of CSS, JavaScript, and HTML---that provide key pieces of functionality for the page (i.e. a carousel or banner). @product@ provides an editor for creating collections of fragments that you can then add to the page.
+Fragments are components---composed of CSS, JavaScript, and HTML---that provide key pieces of functionality for the page (i.e. a carousel or banner). @sharepoint@ provides an editor for creating collections of fragments that you can then add to the page.
 These fragments can be edited on the page to suit your vision.